 We believe that these matters can be easily addressed.
-We are making four recommendations to DOT's Chief Financial Officer targeted to specific changes needed.
-Also, we are recommending that the DOT Inspector General work with the department to help ensure that future management representation letters meet the key conditions noted as needing improvements in this report.
+We are making two recommendations to DHS's Chief Financial Officer targeted to specific changes needed.
+Also, we are recommending that the DHS Acting Inspector General, with the contracted independent public accountant, work with the department to help ensure that future management representation letters meet the key conditions noted as needing improvements in this report.

-In commenting on a draft of this report, the offices of DOT's Chief Financial Officer and Inspector General, in separate letters, stated that they will work to address the conditions noted in our report.
+In commenting on a draft of this report, DHS's Offices of the Chief Financial Officer and Inspector General, in separate letters, concurred with our recommendations and stated that their offices will work to address the conditions noted in our report.